firebase/FirebaseUI-Android/codelabs/chat/README.md

 ## Connect the Android app to Firebase

 Before we can start writing code that interacts with our Firebase database, we'll need to make Android Studio aware that we'll be using Firebase.
-We need to do this in two places: in our app's `gradle.build` script and in our `AndroidManifest.xml`.
+We need to do this in a few places: in the `gradle.build` script for out app and in its `AndroidManifest.xml`.

-1. Right-click on the app and click Open Module Settings

-    [screenshot:module settings menu]

-2. In the Dependencies tab, click the + under the list and Library dependency

-    [screenshot:Dependencies tab with Add Library dependency menu]

-3. Type `firebase` in the search box and click the Search button

-    [screenshot:search for firebase]

-4. Add `firebase-client-android`

-    [screenshot:select firebase-client-android]

-5. Add another Library dependency, search for `firebase-ui` and add `firebase-ui:0.2` or higher

-    [screenshot:select firebase-ui:0.2.0]

-6. We now have added dependencies to the Firebase SDK and the FirebaseUI support library for Android.

-    [screenshot:all dependencies]

-7. open Gradle Scripts > build.gradle (Module: app)
+1. open Gradle Scripts > build.gradle (Module: app)

    This file contains the steps that Android Studio uses to build our app.
 We'll add a reference to Firebase to it, so we can start using it.

+2. add the following lines to the dependencies object at the bottom:

+        compile 'com.firebase:firebase-client-android:2.3.1'
+        compile 'com.firebaseui:firebase-ui:0.2.0'

+  This tells Gradle to include the Firebase SDK and the FirebaseUI library.

-8. Add the following inside the `android` object:
+3. Add the following inside the `android` object:

         packagingOptions {
             exclude 'META-INF/LICENSE'